mahmoudjobeel1/Java-Light-Parser/README.md

 ## Prolog Parser Tests
-This repository contains tests for a Prolog parser implemented in the `tests.pl` file.
+This repository contains tests for a Java parser implemented in the `tests.pl` file.

 ## Example Test
 - Input: